pe1rrr/linbpq_rtg/README.md

 ```
 Note: you can rename your linbpqi_rtg installation to anything, just ensure the path is set accordingly in runbpq.

-Open the bpq32.cfg in whichever text editor you prefer (mousepad, vim or nano for example)
+Open the ```bpq32.cfg``` in whichever text editor you prefer (mousepad, vim or nano for example)

-To get up and running, the callsign and alias of the node needs to be set to your own and sysop login info needs to be set.

-The HTTP login info required is located down in the Telnet port section of the bpq32.cfg file.
+To get up and running, the callsign and alias of the node needs to be set to your own and sysop login info needs to be set- The web HTTP and telnet login for the sysop is located down in the **TELNET** port section of the ```bpq32.cfg``` file.

-At this point is should be possible to launch the runbpq script and then interact with it via the web interface via http://IP-of-your-pi:8080/
+At this point is should be possible to launch the ```./runbpq``` script and then interact with it via the web interface via http://IP-of-your-pi:8080/

 If you have a web browser running on your Pi, http://127.0.0.1:8080

-Setting up auto-start and headless running is covered under the Systemd setup below in the appendix
+Setting up auto-start and headless running is covered under the **systemd** setup below in the appendix

 # File descriptions: (excluding auto-generated files)